The Royal Penguin Boutique and Spa Hotel was my home in Kathmandu. This hotel is in the tourist district of Thamel.

 Consistent with the name Royal Penguin, the restaurant had a polar theme.

 The hotel also had a spa (hence the name Hotel and Spa) and a bar.
 The one drawback to this hotel was the lack of 24-hour power.
-That’s not the hotel’s fault although some expensive hotels probably have generator power at all times.
-The Royal Penguin did supply generator power to one light in the bathroom an done light in the bedroom at all times.
+That’s not the hotel’s fault.
+The power outages were citywide and even countrywide I believe.
+Some expensive hotels probably have generator power at all times.
+The Royal Penguin did supply generator power to one light in the bathroom and one light in the bedroom at all times.

 In sum, for $50/night I was very pleased with this hotel.